-The Plan provides for awards of up to 1,400,000 shares of common stock, which may be issued in the following forms:
+The Plan provides for awards of up to 1,400,000 shares of common stock, of which 310,860 are available to be granted as of December 31,2022, and may be issued in the following forms:

-• Options: Awards of options may be granted as either ISOs qualified under Section 422(b) of the Internal Revenue Code or NQSOs.
+- Options: Awards of options may be granted as either ISOs qualified under Section 422(b) of the Internal Revenue Code or NQSOs.
 The exercise price of an option (excluding an ISO granted to a 10% owner) may not be less than 100% of the fair market value of our common stock on the date of the grant.
-The exercise price may be paid in cash, or as otherwise provided in the award agreement.

-• Restricted Stock: Awards of Restricted Stock may be issued subject to the terms and conditions as the Compensation Committee may determine.
-The recipient of an award of Restricted Stock has the right to receive dividends and vote shares awarded during the vesting period of such shares.
+The exercise price may be paid in cash, or as otherwise provided in the award agreement. - Restricted Stock: Awards of Restricted Stock may be issued subject to the terms and conditions as the Compensation Committee may determine.
+The recipient of an award of Restricted Stock has the right to receive dividends and vote shares awarded during the vesting period of such shares. - Restricted Stock Units: Restricted Stock Units represent a right to receive a share of common stock in the future.
+Restricted Stock Units do not provide voting rights, but the Compensation Committee may determine to give effect to dividends.
+Awards of Restricted Stock Units may be issued subject to the terms and conditions as the Compensation Committee may determine.